SasView/sasview/sansview/README.txt

     - A number of minor features have been added such as permitting a log distribution of points when using a model to simulate data, and the addition of a Kratky plot option to the linear plots
-    - a number of bugs have also been fixed
+    - A number of bugs have also been fixed
+    - Save Project and Save Analysis now work more reliably
     - BETA: Magnetic contrast supporting full polarization analysis has been implemented for some spherical and cylindrical models
     - BETA: Two new tools have been added: